Economy of Asia: Pre–1945

 Singapore, founded in 1819, rose to prominence as trade between the east and the west increased at an incredible rate.
 The British colony of Malaya, now part of Malaysia, was the world's largest producer of tin and rubber.
 The Dutch East Indies, now Indonesia, on the other hand, was known for its spices production.
 Both the British and the Dutch created their own trading companies to manage their trade flow in Asia.
 The British created the British East India Company while the Dutch formed Dutch East India Company.
 Both companies maintained trade monopolies of their respective colonies.

+Significant de-industrialisation took place in South Asia during its first few decades of British rule in the 1800s.
+Extreme poverty doubled to over 50% and famines increased significantly during the colonial era.

 In 1908, crude oil was first discovered in Persia, modern day Iran.
 Afterwards, many oil fields were discovered and it was learnt later that the Middle East possesses the world's largest oil stocks.
 This made the rulers of the Arab nations very rich though the socioeconomic development in that region lagged behind.

 In the early 1930s, the world underwent a global economic depression, today known as the Great Depression.
 Asia was not spared, and suffered the same pain as Europe and the United States (except for the Soviet Union).
 The volume of trade decreased dramatically all around Asia and indeed the world.
 With falling demand, prices of various goods starting to fall and further impoverished locals and foreigners alike.
-In 1931 Japan invaded Manchuria and subsequently the rest of China and south-east Asia in what eventually became the Asia-pacific leg of World War II.
+In 1931, Japan invaded Manchuria and subsequently the rest of China and south-east Asia in what eventually became the Asia-pacific leg of World War II.